lol782/HandsMen-Threads/readme.md

 ### 1. `stock_deduction_trigger`
 **Purpose**:
-This trigger handles the automatic deduction of stock from the inventory whenever a new transaction or order is created.
-It ensures the inventory is always up to date without any manual intervention.
+Handles automatic deduction of stock from the inventory whenever a transaction or order is created.

 **Functionality**:
-- Runs after an insert operation on the transaction object.
+- Triggered after insert operations on the transaction object.
-- Deducts the quantity ordered from the current stock.
+- Deducts the ordered quantity from available stock.
-- Prevents stock from going negative.
+- Ensures stock does not go negative.

 ---

 ### 2. `update_total_trigger`
 **Purpose**:
-This trigger calculates and updates the total value of inventory for each product after every stock update.
+Calculates and updates the total inventory value for each product after stock changes.

 **Functionality**:
-- Runs after an update or insert on the stock object.
+- Triggered after insert or update on the stock object.
-- Multiplies the current stock quantity by the unit price to compute the total value.
+- Multiplies stock quantity by unit price to compute `Total_Value__c`.
-- Updates the `Total_Value__c` field of the product.
+- Keeps the total value field updated in real time.

 ---

 ## 📸 Screenshots

-Refer to the `screemshots` folder for UI and workflow visuals.
+Find all relevant UI and setup screenshots in the `screemshots/` folder.

 ---

 ## 📄 Documentation

-Detailed explanation of project requirements, implementation details, and logic flow is available in the file:
+For complete functional explanation and implementation details, refer to the file:
 **`HandsMen Threads project documentation.docx`**

 ---

 ## 📌 Requirements

-- Salesforce Developer Org
+- Salesforce Developer Edition
-- Basic understanding of Apex Triggers
+- Basic knowledge of Apex Triggers and Salesforce Objects
-- Admin access to create objects and fields
+- Admin permissions to modify object schema

 ---

 ## 🧑‍💻 Author

-Rahul Koranga
+**Rahul Koranga**
 📧 rahulkoranga30@gmail.com
 📍 Clement Town, Dehradun